BlaineDev/431-classes-2022/class15/README.md

 2. The status of Project A Proposals [is available here](https://github.com/THOMASELOVE/431-classes-2022/blob/main/projectA/proposal_status.md).
     - To ease the transition to the final version of the project (including Analyses) I have created a [Sample Project A](https://thomaselove.github.io/431-projectA-2022/exampleC.html) and then reproduced it using four different themes.
 I **strongly** suggest using one of these documents to build your final report due 2022-10-31.
 3. Here are some [summary statistics based on the currently accepted proposals](https://github.com/THOMASELOVE/431-classes-2022/blob/main/projectA/proposal_status.md#some-summary-statistics-through-47-accepted-proposals) for Project A.
-4. Remember that Monday and Tuesday (10-24/25) are CWRU Fall Break, so [our next class](https://github.com/THOMASELOVE/431-classes-2022/tree/main/class16) will be next Thursday 2022-10-27.
-5. All 35 chapters of [Course Notes](https://thomaselove.github.io/431-notes/) that I plan to post this semester are now available.
+4. All 35 chapters of [Course Notes](https://thomaselove.github.io/431-notes/) that I plan to post this semester are now available.

 ## What Should I Be Working On?

-1. [Lab 04](https://github.com/THOMASELOVE/431-labs-2022) is due Monday 2022-10-24 at 9 PM.
-2. Read Spiegelhalter through Chapter 7 (How Sure Can We Be About What's Going On?
-Estimates and Intervals)
-3. [Project A](https://thomaselove.github.io/431-projectA-2022/) due Monday 2022-10-31 at 9 PM.
+1. [Project A](https://thomaselove.github.io/431-projectA-2022/) now due Wednesday 2022-11-02 at 10 PM.
     - See my comments in [today's slides](https://thomaselove.github.io/431-slides-2022/class15.html).
     - See also my [revised Sample Project A](https://thomaselove.github.io/431-projectA-2022/exampleC.html) documents, this [description of what's changed since the Proposal](https://github.com/THOMASELOVE/431-classes-2022/blob/main/projectA/changes_from_proposal.md), and the updated final report [instructions](https://thomaselove.github.io/431-projectA-2022/report.html) and [checklist](https://thomaselove.github.io/431-projectA-2022/check_final.html).
-4. Get started on building your own website for (bonus) [Lab X](https://github.com/THOMASELOVE/431-labs-2022/blob/main/labX.md).
+2. Get started on building your own website for (bonus) [Lab X](https://github.com/THOMASELOVE/431-labs-2022/blob/main/labX.md).

 ## One Last Thing